Part 5 of 12 in the Engineer’s Interpretability Sequence.

 TAISIC has reinvented, reframed, or renamed several paradigms

-Mechanistic interpretability requires program synthesis, program induction, and/or programming language translation
+Mechanistic interpretability requires something much like program synthesis, program induction, and/or programming language translation

 “Circuits”-style MI is arguably the most popular and influential approach to interpretability in TAISIC.
 Doing this work requires iteratively (1) generating hypotheses for what a network is doing and then (2) testing how valid these hypotheses explain its internal mechanisms.
 Step 2 may not be that difficult, and causal scrubbing (discussed below) seems like a type of solution that will be useful for it.
 But step 1 is hard.
 Mechanistic hypothesis generation is a lot like doing program synthesis, program induction, and/or programming language translation.